aaronserlinggoldberg/policies/source/sections/roles_policy.md

 	5. The investigators thoroughly documents the investigation as the investigation occurs.

 2. Violation of any security policy or procedure by workforce members may result in corrective disciplinary action, up to and including termination of employment.
 Violation of this policy and procedures by others, including business associates, customers, and partners may result in termination of the relationship and/or associated privileges.
 Violation may also result in civil and criminal penalties as determined by federal and state laws and regulations.
-  8. A violation resulting in a breach of confidentiality (i.e. release of PHI to an unauthorized individual), change of the integrity of any ePHI, or inability to access any ePHI by other users, requires immediate termination of the workforce member from Provata Health.
+  8. A violation resulting in a breach of confidentiality (i.e. release of PHI to an unauthorized individual), change of the integrity of any ePHI, or inability to access any ePHI by other users, requires immediate remedial action, and may include sanctions or termination of the workforce member from Provata Health.

 3. The Security Officer facilitates taking appropriate steps to prevent recurrence of the violation (when possible and feasible).